 These changes are getting us closer to a passwordless world.
 However, simply getting rid of passwords is not a panacea either.
 Using a physical biometric or a two-factor sign in code could actually introduce more friction to the customer journey.
 In addition, social engineering scams, by nature, are immune to any of the aforementioned static authentication methods since the legitimate user is the one defrauding themselves under the influence of a criminal.

 Enter behavioral biometrics.
 Behavioral biometrics is frictionless, working in the background to collect and analyze more than 2,000 cognitive and physical parameters in order to detect new account fraud and prevent account takeover fraud in real-time.
-And via patented Invisible Challenges™ techniques, the technology is resilient to replay attacks and other types of spoofing.
-Behavioral biometrics provides a continuous way to verify the integrity of a session while protecting the desired user journey.

 The move to passwordless authentication is well underway.
 We are excited about the role behavioral biometrics will play in enabling this journey.